-Then you don't know yourself, or, more likely, you are using, without being conscious of the fact, a conventional and institutional definition of religion.
-You're saying, are you not, that you are not involved in what happens in your synagogue?
-I'm saying that, to understand religion, you must be willing to look beyond institutional affiliation to the phenomenon itself.
+Then you don't know yourself, or, more likely, you are using, without being conscious of the fact, a purely narrow, institutional definition of religion.
+You're saying, are you not, that you are not involved in what happens in your synagogua?
+To understand religion, you must be willing to look beyond institutional affiliation to the phenomenon itself.
 Religion is not the sum of the activities that takes place within a religious institution or which are labeled as religious in ordinary speech; but the cluster of ideas, values and hopes which we accept on faith, "know" to be right and which guarantee to us that our lives are meaningful.
 Not everyone belongs to a church or synagogue, but everyone operates with a set of religious beliefs.